These soft and chewy snickerdoodles are easy to make and packed with cinnamon-sugar flavor! Make in one bowl, no mixer required!

 Instructions

-In a microwave-safe bowl, melt the butter for 30-60 seconds or until fully melted (you don't want any lumps).
+- In a microwave-safe bowl, melt the unsalted butter (½ cup, i.e. 1 stick) for 30-60 seconds or until fully melted (you don't want any lumps).

-Add in granulated sugar and brown sugar and use a spatula to stir until combined (* do not use a mixer!).
-Add in egg and vanilla extract, then mix.
-Next, mix in baking soda, cream of tartar, and salt.
-Add in flour and mix just until all the flour disappears into the dough.
+- Add in granulated sugar (¼ cup) and light brown sugar (½ cup) and use a spatula to stir until combined (*do not use a mixer!).
+Add in egg (1 large) and vanilla extract (2 teaspoons), then mix.
+Next, mix in baking soda (½ teaspoon), cream of tartar (½ teaspoon), and salt (¼ teaspoon).
+Add in all-purpose flour (1 ½ cups) and mix just until all the flour disappears into the dough.

-In a small bowl, mix together the 3 tablespoons granulated sugar and 1 tablepsoon cinnamon.
+- In a small bowl, mix together the granulated sugar (3 tablespoons) and cinnamon (1 tablespoon).

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.